amirkhonov/ai-102-mindmap/README.md

     2. Use `GET` request to get a status of the import task
     3. Wait for successful completion of the task

-### Create a custom question answering solution by using Azure AI Language

 #### Create a custom question answering project

+* Create a custom question answering solution using Azure AI Language
 1. Enable custom question answering
 2. Create a new project with a name and a language
 3. Add question-answer pairs from source URLs or manually

-#### Add question-and-answer pairs manually
+#### Add question-and-answer pairs and import sources for question answering

-* In this case, you need to type the question and the answer manually.
+* **Manual entry**: Type the question and the answer manually

-#### Import sources

-* Use different sources to populate Azure Question Answering project:
+* **Import sources**: Use different sources to populate project:
-  * Structured documents (manuals, guidelines, etc.)
+  * Structured documents (manuals, guidelines)
-    * Questions will be derived from the headings and subheadings of the document
-    * Answers will be derived from the subsequent text
-  * Unstructured documents (articles, blogs, etc.)
+  * Unstructured documents (articles, blogs)
-  * Question-and-answer documents (FAQs, etc.)
+  * Question-and-answer documents (FAQs)
     * `.docx`, `.pdf`, `.txt`, `.html`, `.tsv`, `.csv`...

-#### Train, test and publish a knowledge base
+#### Train, test, and publish a knowledge base

-1. In the knowledge base, source documents are imported as Questions.
-You can amend the questions and answers as needed.
+1. In the knowledge base, source documents are imported as Questions
 2. Select **Save and train**, then **Test**
-3. A test version of the knowledge base is created and you can analyze it with the **Inspect** button
+3. A test version of the knowledge base is created
-4. You can **Publish** the knowledge base to make it available for consumption through REST endpoint
+4. You can **Publish** the knowledge base to make it available for consumption

 #### Create a multi-turn conversation

-* Multi-turn conversations are dialogues between a user and a bot that require multiple steps to complete.
+* Multi-turn conversations are dialogues that require multiple steps to complete
 * To create:
   1. Select **Add follow-up prompts** in the knowledge base
   2. Fill details of the prompt
   3. **Create link to new pair**
   4. **Save**
-* Multiple follow-up prompts can be added to a single question by repeating the same process.

-#### Add alternate phrasing
+#### Add alternate phrasing and chit-chat to a knowledge base

-* Add alternate questions with differences in the sentence structure or wording to improve the accuracy of the model.
+* **Alternate phrasing**: Add alternate questions with differences in sentence structure

-#### Add chit-chat to a knowledge base

-* Chit-chat is a feature that allows the bot to engage in casual conversation with the user.
+* **Chit-chat**: Allows the bot to engage in casual conversation
-  * Provide bot the ability to answer question in a way that fits your brand
   * Set a personality for the bot
-  * Automatically add simple question-answer pairs to the knowledge base
+  * Automatically add simple question-answer pairs

 #### Export a knowledge base

-* Exporting a knowledge base allows you to save a copy of the knowledge base for:
+* Exporting allows you to save a copy for:
   * Backup purpose
   * CI/CD integration
   * Deployment region mobility
-* Steps:
-  1. Open the *custom question answering* project
-  2. Select **Export**
-  3. Select the export format (`.xlsx` or `.tsv`) that will be exported in a `.zip` file
+* Export format: `.xlsx` or `.tsv` in a `.zip` file

 #### Create a multi-language question answering solution

-* Multi-language question answering solutions can be created by training the model with data in multiple languages.
+* Multi-language question answering solutions support multiple languages
-  * The model can be trained with data in multiple languages to support multi-language question answering solutions.
-* Steps:
-  1. When creating the new *custom question answering* project:
+* When creating the project:
-  2. > *I want to select the language when I create a project in this resource*
+  * Select *I want to select the language when I create a project in this resource*
-  3. Enter basic information and create the project
+  * Enter basic information and create the project
-  4. Add sources to deploy the project
+  * Add sources to deploy the project

+#### Implement custom translation, including training, improving, and publishing a custom model

+* Train a custom translation model:
+  1. Select **train** model, enter sample data and select **full training**
+  2. Select source language, target language and review training costs
+  3. Select **Train now** then **Train** to start training
+  4. Once trained, select **Model details** to review the model
+* Test and publish:
+  1. Select **Test model**, enter sample data
+  2. Test (human evaluation) the translation
+  3. Select **Publish model** to make the model available
+  4. Select a region and validate

-## Implement knowledge mining and document intelligence solutions (10–15%)
+## Implement knowledge mining and information extraction solutions (15–20%)

 ### Implement an Azure AI Search solution

 #### Provision an Azure AI Search resource

 * Azure Cognitive Search (formerly known as “Azure Search”) is a cloud search service that gives developers infrastructure, APIs, and tools for building a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.
 * On the search service itself, the two primary workloads are indexing and querying.
   * **Indexing** engine
     * Intake process that loads content into your search service and makes it searchable.
     * Internally, inbound text is processed into tokens and stored in inverted indexes, and inbound vectors are stored in vector indexes.
     * The document format that Azure AI Search can index is JSON.
 You can upload JSON documents that you've assembled, or use an indexer to retrieve and serialize your data into JSON.
     * Applied AI through a **skillset** extends indexing with image and language models.
       * If you have images or large unstructured text in source document, you can attach skills that perform OCR, describe images, infer structure, translate text and more.
       * You can also attach skills that perform data chunking and vectorization.
   * **Query engine** is used when your client app sends query requests to a search service and handles responses.
 All query execution is over a search index that you control.
     * **Semantic ranking** is an extension of query execution.
 It adds secondary ranking, using language understanding to reevaluate a result set, promoting the most semantically relevant results to the top.

 #### Create data sources